 Facebook

-The number of people who like on Facebook has grown rapidly.
+The number of people who like iSGTW on Facebook has grown rapidly.
 The target audience is university students and final year high school students, i.e. the future users of e- infrastructure.
 The project developed a branded iSGTW ‘branded’ welcome page (Figure 8).
 The page is detailed and includes multimedia elements such as photos and project videos.

 Below are some recommendations on engaging on Facebook: